 Yes, the library has one quiet study room available to the public.
 It may be reserved at the Reference Desk.
 Please call 401-767-4124 to inquire about availability.

 Yes, the library currently has two Notaries Public on staff at the Reference Desk.
 Please call ahead to make sure that one will be available for you.
 There is no fee for the service.
 However, patrons are limited to five items notarized per person per day.

 The library has one fax machine for public use at the Circulation Desk.
-It costs $1.00 per page to send a fax, and $.50 per page to receive faxes.
+It costs $1.75 for the first page and $1.00 for each additional page to send a fax, and $.50 per page to receive faxes.

 It costs $.25 per page to print in the library’s computer labs.
 Color printing is available in both the Adult and Children’s Labs.

 You must show proof of address and a picture identification that verifies your current address.
 A driver’s license, car registration or piece of mail with a cancelled stamp are examples of acceptable forms of identification.

 You may use your new card immediately.
 However, you are limited on your first use to 4 items only 1 of which may be a video, DVD, or CD.

 Your card will be up for renewal every 12 months.
 At that time, you will be asked to show proof of address.
 Do not discard your card as you will be using the same card for multiple renewals.

 Overdue Fines Rates: